October 04, 2021 7 min read

 • Passionflower: Dried passionflower powder, the flower from the passionfruit plant, may help relieve insomnia and anxiety.
 Passionflower appears to boost levels of gamma-aminobutyric acid (GABA), which temporarily lowers brain activity so you can bid anxious thoughts goodbye.

-• Boswellia Serrata: Although it's not known to help promote sleep per se, boswellia is a natural supplement that can help to decrease pain and inflammation without the harmful side effects that often come with NSAID use.
-Consider swapping aspirin or ibuprofen for a boswellia serrata supplement to promote more restful, pain-free sleep.
+• Boswellia Serrata: Although it's not known to help promote sleep per se, Boswellia is a natural supplement that can help to decrease pain and inflammation without the harmful side effects that often come with NSAID use.
+Consider swapping aspirin or ibuprofen for a Boswellia Serrata supplement to promote more restful, pain-free sleep.

 • Magnesium: Another popular wellness supplement that may help you nod off to sleep is magnesium.
 Studies on older adults have shown that magnesium supplements may improve slumber quality in those with restless leg syndrome.